Harmed By Someone Else’s Carelessness?

 About 40% of American adults of working age are in medical debt or are struggling to pay bills for necessary treatment.
 You can avoid financial struggle for you and your family by getting the maximum payout on your claim.

-At Vaughan & Vaughan we help injured people get their lives back on track.
+At Vaughan & Vaughan, our personal injury lawyers help injured people get their lives back on track.
 We fight hard for the rights of accident victims.
 We are dedicated to getting justice for Indianapolis residents, students, and visitors alike.

 If you’ve been injured, contact our firm right away to schedule a free case evaluation.
 We can answer your legal questions and help you weigh the best options going forward.